Albindefert/Dishop-Coding-Challenge/README.md

   - series

 Possible enhancement :
-  - When we click to another page, depending on where you are on your current page you arrive at the exact same position in the new page.
-An enhancement would be be to     automatiquelly scroll up the page when we do click action
+  - Add an action that would automatiquelly scroll up the page when we click to another page, because depending on where you are on your current page you arrive at the exact same position in the new one.